 Averted most significantly by Keiichi in Ah!
 My Goddess.
 He's willing to reason with others, regardless of what they are.
 He even aided the demon angel, Blue Lance.

 The titular character's "good" qualities are measured by his unwillingness to kill humans, even horrifyingly evil ones.
 However, he kills youkai without a second thought.
 This is true of all the characters, but it's a little disturbing with the youkai and half-youkai: the "good ones" are the ones who value human life, but seem to place no value on the lives of their own kind.
 It seems like even humans who are murderers and rapists are worth more than demons who are little more than irritating pests.

-Kagome's bizarre insistence that Inuyasha is "may be half-youkai, but is half-human too" so can be a good guy is strange given that she's traveling with a full-youkai; Shippo; who is the most innocent member of the cast.
+Kagome's bizarre insistence that Inuyasha "may be half-youkai, but is half-human, too," so he can be a good guy is strange given that she's traveling with a full-youkai, Shippo, who is the most innocent member of the cast.